iwuzhere9/KH2-Rando-Archipelago-Linux-Guide/README.md

 Running this will open the installer for Archipelago, which you will just follow the on screen instructions to get set up.
 Afterwards, assuming you leave the box enabled, the base Archipelago client should open on its own!

-# Installing and Setting Up The AP Tracker

-Since Archipelago uses a different tracker from the standard Randomizer Tracker, we'll have to go through a few more steps to ensure we have everything ready to go.

 # Launching the KH2 Archipelago Client

 Next, you will return to Steam and add another Non-Steam Game, this time you will want to add the ArchipelagoKH2Client.exe, and once again add `STEAM_COMPAT_LAUNCHER_SERVICE=proton` and match the compatibility layer with Proton.